 Recently, we decided to approach our blog analytics in a more data-driven manner.
-We’ve sure been using Google Analytics to measure page views for a long time, and yet we suspected there’s still room for improvement.
-After digging for a while on the web we soon realized that with a little effort, we can step up a gear.
 Here are the 3 straightforward things that streamlined our blog analytics.

 Nowadays, referral spam is becoming more and more of a serious problem, doing needless damage to your statistics.
 In our case, it accounted for 20% of the traffic and that’s a magnitude that is hard to ignore.
 Insights that you take from such corrupted data will probably lead to counterproductive blog tactics.